Thomas Macdonough: Battle of Plattsburgh

-Both commanders would have seen the parallels of Macdonough's anchorage on Lake Champlain to that of the French under Vice Admiral Francois-Paul Brueys, opposing British Rear Admiral Sir Horatio Nelson, at the Battle of the Nile in Aboukir Bay on August 1, 1798.
+Both commanders would have seen the parallels of Macdonough's anchorage on Lake Champlain to that of the French under Vice-Admiral Francois-Paul Brueys, opposing British Rear-Admiral Sir Horatio Nelson, at the Battle of the Nile in Aboukir Bay on August 1, 1798.

 A study of Nelson's battles was part of the professional knowledge expected of naval commanders.
 But Macdonough did all that Brueys did not.
 He expected to take advantage of the prevailing winds on Lake Champlain that constrained Downie's axis of approach.
-"Because nearly every circumstance that worked to Nelson's advantage proved disadvantageous to Downie, the Battle of Lake Champlain is sometimes called the False Nile" by the English.
-The British naval historian William Laird Clowes regarded Macdonough's False Nile victory as "a most notable feat, one which, on the whole, surpassed that of any other captain of either navy in this war."
-Clowes echoed Roosevelt's view, "The British sailors on the lakes were as good as our own, but no better.
+"Because nearly every circumstance that worked to Nelson's advantage proved disadvantageous to Downie, the Battle of Lake Champlain is sometimes called the False Nile" by British sources.
+British naval historian William Laird Clowes regarded Macdonough's False Nile victory as "a most notable feat, one which, on the whole, surpassed that of any other captain of either navy in this war."
+Roosevelt claimed that the "British sailors on the lakes were as good as our own, but no better.
 None of their commanders compare with Macdonough."

 After the battle, Macdonough returned to the British officers their swords.
 Captain Pring wrote:

 Upon wresting control of Lake Champlain from the British, Macdonough's victory forced the British forces to retire to Canada, the actions of which left no grounds for any claims by the British for any territory when the Ghent peace conference convened on December 24.
 For his success in forcing the retreat of Prevost into Canada, Macdonough was duly promoted to the rank of captain.

 He was also awarded the Congressional Gold Medal at this time.
 He was also awarded by the State of New York a thousand acres of land in Cayuga county, with another hundred acres awarded to him from the State of Vermont, making the once modest commodore a wealthy man.